brstuder/portfolio/docs/kubecost/kubecost-samples/cloud-cost-trend-api.md

 # Cloud Cost Trends API

+!!! info "Author's Note"

+    This API is used to show changes in spend across two windows of time.
+I chose to include this doc as an API which performs a simple, mathematical function which is performed by ingesting the user organization's cloud spend data.
+Even if you aren't familiar with the cloud marketplace, you should be able to read this doc and understand how it can be used.

 `GET` `http://<your-kubecost-address>/model/cloudCost/view/trends`

-Analyzes change in cloud costs relative to a previous window of the same size
+The Cloud Cost Trends API analyzes change in cloud costs relative to a previous window of the same size.

 #### Path Parameters